masonproffitt/uproot-tutorial/_episodes/06-physics.md

 ~~~
 {: .language-python}

-We apply this selection to four-vector sums to get the dimuon four-vectors:
+We apply this selection to the four-vector sums to get the dimuon four-vectors:
 ~~~
 dimuon_p4 = sum_p4[opposite_sign_muons_mask]
 ~~~